-Figure Page Figure 1 Special measures for users with disabilities in relation to electronic communications 14 Figure 2: What is the most important factor with respect to assessing equivalent access? - Access to and use of the electronic communications service 24 Figure 3: What is the most important factor with respect assessing to equivalent access? - access and use of the services associated with the use of the electronic communications service 28 Figure 4: What is the most important factor with respect assessing to equivalent choice? - range of service providers with accessible services 30 Figure 5: What is the most important factor with respect assessing to equivalent choice? - being able to exercise choice 33 Figure 6: What would your NRA consider appropriate ways of encouraging the availability of terminal equipment?
-36
+Figure Page Figure 1 Special measures for users with disabilities in relation to electronic communications 18 Figure 2: What is the most important factor with respect to assessing equivalent access? - access to and use of the electronic communications service 33 Figure 3: What is the most important factor with respect to assessing equivalent access? - access to and use of the services associated with the use of the electronic communications service 39 Figure 4: What is the most important factor with respect to assessing equivalent choice? - range of service providers with accessible services 45 Figure 5: What is the most important factor with respect to assessing equivalent choice? - being able to exercise choice 49 Figure 6: What would your NRA consider appropriate ways of encouraging the availability of terminal equipment?
+53